Updated October 2024

 James Carter.
 1798.

 Thomas Chalfont.
 1716.
-Wife Dorothy was nee Elliot, a long standing Marlow family of butchers.
+Wife Dorothy was nee Elliot and so from a long-standing Marlow family of butchers.

 John East.
 High Street.
 1728.